WalletScrutiny/WalletScrutinyCom/_android/com.bitfyapp.md

 Translated using Google Translate, it explicitly states its self-custodial nature

-> We are a non-custodant (custodial) portfolio, we do not have access to your keys.
+> We are a non-custodant portfolio, we do not have access to your keys.

 On the surface, it may seem that the app has many of the characteristics for 'good' self-custodial bitcoin wallet.
 But we proceeded to investigate further by looking at the reviews and downloaded the app.